-This Master’s program connects closely to our research programs Social-cognitive and Interpersonal Determinants of Behaviour, Health Psychology: Self-regulation, and Work and Organisational Psychology.
-Connecting theory and practice is essential in our Master's.
+This Master’s programme connects closely to our research programmes Social-cognitive and Interpersonal Determinants of Behaviour, Health Psychology: Self-regulation, and Work and Organisational Psychology.
+Connecting theory and practise is essential in our Master's.
 You will develop theory-driven interventions by means of the PATH model (Problem-Analysis-Test-Help).

 Do you want to know more about our research?
 Watch the videos of Professor Belle Derks about Work and Organisational Psychology (in Dutch) or about Social Psychology by Professor Kees van den Bos.
 A video of Professor Denise de Ridder about Health Psychology: Self-regulation will follow soon.

-The courses in this Master's program are rooted in international scientific literature and are focused on the internatonal context.
-You can do your internship and/or thesis abroad or in (internatonal) organisations in the Netherlands, such as Trendsactive, Coca Cola, Hays, Sogeti (in Dutch), Philips and Nutrica.
+The courses in this Master's programme are rooted in international scientific literature and are focused on the international context.
+You can do your internship and/or thesis abroad or in (international) organisations in the Netherlands, such as Trendsactive, Coca Cola, Hays, Sogeti (in Dutch), Philips and Nutrica.